geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 Frequency-Domain EM
 -------------------

-The DIGHEM system coil configuration allows to collect the vertical (:math:`B_z`) and in-line (:math:`B_{xy}`) components of the magnetic field in the frequency domain.
+The DIGHEM system coil configuration allows for the collection of the vertical (:math:`B_z`) and in-line (:math:`B_{xy}`) components of the magnetic field in the frequency domain.
 A bucking coil was used to cancel the primary signal from the transmitter loop.
-The receiver records the in-phase and quadrature components secondary field in *parts-per- million* (ppm) of the primary field :math:`B_{P}` such that:
+The receiver records the in-phase and quadrature components of the secondary field in *parts-per-million* (ppm) of the primary field :math:`B_{P}` such that:

 :math:`B_{ppm} = B / B_{P} * 10^6`

-FEM data are often interpreted by simple visual inspection of each frequencies.
-From the :ref:`skin depth<harmonic_planewaves_homogeneous_skindepth_formula_quasi>` approximation, the highest frequencies can be used to delineate near-surface conductors whereas deeper structures can potentially be detected at the lower frequencies.
+FEM data are often interpreted by simple visual inspection of each frequency.
+From the :ref:`skin depth<harmonic_planewaves_homogeneous_skindepth_formula_quasi>` approximation, the highest frequencies can be used to delineate near-surface conductors whereas deeper structures can potentially be detected by the lower frequencies.
 From the data provided, the quadrature data of the in-line data (:math:`B_{xy}`) were missing.
 Hence only the vertical co-planar data were